 - 2008: Pirates hijack a Greek bulk carrier with 25 crew off the coast of Somalia.

-- 2009: Construction of a methane gas detonates more than a kilometer underground at the Vujek-Slask coal mine in Poland.
-The explosion killed twelve miners, while injuring another.
+- 2009: Construction of a methane gas detonates more than a kilometre underground at the Vujek-Slask coal mine in Poland.
+The explosion killed twelve miners while injuring another.

 - 2011: In golf, Lexie Thompson of the United States becomes the youngest player to win the LPGA Classic at the age of 16, winning the LPGA event.